Package 'chromatographR'

 idx

-Numerical index of chromatogram you wish to plot, or "max" to automatically plot the chromatogram with the largest signal.
+Numerical index of chromatogram you wish to plot, or "max" to automatically plot the chromatogram with the largest signal at the given peak or retention time.

 lambda